Flexible Spending Arrangements (FSA)

 When your employment ends, you retire, or you go on unpaid leave — that is not approved Family and Medical Leave Act (FMLA) or military leave — you can no longer contribute to your FSA.

 A participant, their spouse, or qualified dependent may choose to continue the FSA if one or more of the following qualifying events occur:

 - Termination of the participant’s employment (other than for gross misconduct) or a reduction in hours.

 - Divorce of the participant; or dissolution or termination of a state-registered domestic partnership with a domestic partner who qualified as a dependent.

-- A dependent child loses eligibility for SEBB insurance coverage.
+- A dependent child loses eligibility for PEBB insurance coverage.

 - A participant becomes enrolls in benefits under Medicare.

-You may continue participating in the FSA by making post-tax contributions directly to Navia Benefit Solutions for the rest of the plan year.
+If eligible, you may continue participating in the FSA by making post-tax contributions directly to Navia Benefit Solutions for the rest of the plan year under PEBB Continuation Coverage.
 Participation in the FSA would continue through December 31, or until you stop making the monthly contribution on the predetermined payment date.
-If you do not make a payment on time, you may submit claims only for expenses that happened through your last active month of paid participation.
+If you do not make a payment on time, you may submit claims only for expenses that occurred through your last active month of paid participation.